nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 ### Roles

-First we need to create a role called `payments`, when creating the role you provide the list of transformations which can be used from this role using the `transformations` parameter.
-The trasformation `ccn-fpe` referenced in the example role below has not yet been created, you will do that in the next step; you can still create the role, the `transformations` parameter is a "soft" constraint, you can also update transformations in a role after it has been created.
+First, we need to create a role called payments, when creating the role you provide the list of transformations that can be used from this role using the transformations parameter.
+The transformation ccn-fpe in the example role below does not yet exist.
+The transformations parameter is a `"soft"` constraint, while a role requires transforms to encode and decode data, they do not need to exist when creating the role.

 ```shell
 vault write transform/role/payments transformations=ccn-fpe